The Critical Role of Teachers in Trauma-Informed Care and Instruction

-Like so many of us, I am entering into 2021 with a renewed sense of hope that this year will return us to some sense of normalcy after an intense and challenging 2020.
+Like so many of us, I am entering the new year with a renewed sense of hope that this year will return us to some sense of normalcy after an intense and challenging 2020 and 2021.
 But even as we move forward with hope and optimism, we must all be prepared for the reality of the impact that this ongoing climate of change and uncertainty is having, and will continue to have, on so many young children.

-Given the events of this past year, it is no surprise that so many of us in the education community are paying more attention than ever to the importance of social–emotional development and even more specifically, to the negative impact of trauma on young children.
+Given the events of this past two years, it is no surprise that so many of us in the education community are paying more attention than ever to the importance of social–emotional development and even more specifically, to the negative impact of trauma on young children.
 I am so thankful for the many leaders in our field who are shining a spotlight on not just the long-term effect of trauma and toxic stress on young children’s development and learning, but also on what we as educators can and should proactively and responsively do to support children exposed to adverse childhood experiences (ACEs) and environments.
-One of those leaders is Kai-leé Berke, our former CEO here at Teaching Strategies, who moved on to start her own company, Noni Educational Solutions, while still serving as the Vice Chair of our board and acting as a collaborative partner to us at Teaching Strategies.
+One of those leaders is Kai-leé Berke, our former CEO here at Teaching Strategies, who moved on to start her own company, Noni Educational Solutions.

-We’re very excited that Kai-leé will be joining us later this month to help me kick off a webinar series on trauma-informed instruction.
-Her decades of experience as an early childhood educator and administrator have helped inform her perspective on the importance of bringing a trauma-informed approach to teaching and learning—in fact, during the webinar she’ll share some of the strategies she used to support children in her classroom who were struggling or who needed some extra support and attention.
+Kai-leé has decades of experience as an early childhood educator and administrator that have helped inform her perspective on the importance of bringing a trauma-informed approach to teaching and learning.
 But Kai-leé also brings a unique personal perspective, which she offered to share here in the blog, that has really helped shape her approach to the work she’s been doing to help mitigate the negative impacts of trauma and ACEs, which she’ll discuss during the webinar.
 Here’s what Kai-leé had to say:

 When I was little, my early childhood teachers were my only constant.
 My mother died when I was nine and was very sick for a few years before she passed.
 My father split his time between work and the hospital.
 During the week, my older brother and I were frequently on our own.